smlnj/prettyprint/README.md

 The PrettyPrint library is found in the prettyprint/src directory:

-- src/format.sml, the datatypes defining formats.
-The type format is exported as an abstract type from Formatting
+- src/format.sml: the datatypes defining formats.
+The type format is re-exported as from the Formatting structure as a quasi-abstract type (i.e. Formatting.format == Format.format, but no data constructors are exported from Formatting.)

-- src/measure.{sig,sml}, computing the static, flat measure of a format
+- src/measure.{sig,sml}: computing the static, flat measure of a format

-- src/render.{sig,sml}, rendering a format to printed characters
+- src/render.sig, src/renderfn.sml: rendering a format to printed characters

 - src/formatting.{sig,sml}, the interface used for writing formatter functions Defines `Formatting : FORMATTING`

 - src/printformats

-- src/source.cm, the CM file for compiling the prettyprinter,
+- src/source.cm: the CM file for compiling the prettyprinter,

-- prettyprint-lib.cm, the CM file for compiling the prettyprinter, referring to src/prettyprint.cm.
+- prettyprint-lib.cm, the CM file for compiling the prettyprinter, referring to src/prettyprint.cm. (??? sourc.cm vs prettyprint-lib.cm ???)

+- device/device.sig

-- CHANGELOG.md, the change log for the new prettyprint library.
+- CHANGELOG.md: the change log for the new prettyprint library.

 The directory jhr is a copy (2024.09.10, 16:30 PDT) of smlnj-lib/Dev/PrettyPrint/new from the smlnj-lib-development branch of smlnj/smlnj.
-This is jhr's version of this PrettyPrint library.
+This is jhr's modified version of this PrettyPrint library.
+Some, but not all, of his suggested changes have been adopted.
+See CHANGELOG.md for Version 11.

 The directory PPDevice is a copy (2024.09.10, 16:45 PDT) of the PPDevice directory from smlnj-lib/Dev/PPDevice in the smlnj-lib-development branch of smlnj/smlnj.

-Version 11 is a merge of the jhr version with the main (dbm) version in the smlnj/prettyprint repository.
+Version 11 incorporates some changes from the jhr version with the main (dbm) version in the smlnj/prettyprint repository.
 It uses its own version of the Device signature that will be matched by the PPDevice device signature (PPDevice/src/pp-device.sig).

-In Version 11 there are some minor adjustments in formatting.{sig, sml} to incorporate minor jhr changes.
+In Version 11 there are some minor adjustments in formatting.{sig, sml} to incorporate several minor jhr changes.
 The Device signature (srcdevice/device.sig) is modified to add style (physical device style) and token types (the "physical" token representation).
 The renderer requires two mappings, one a stylemap mapping "logical" styles (e.g. "keyword") to a concrete device style type (e.g. lists of ANSITerm "modes" like "bold" and "red"), and the other a tokenmap that map logical tokens (defined in the Token structure) to possibly device-specific token encodings of the devise "physical" token type.

-Our device interface includes the "withStyle" function, formerly known as "renderStyled".
+The device interface (DEVICE) includes the "withStyle" function, formerly known as "renderStyled".

 There is still no support for any form of tab or tabulation functionality in Version 11.
 Some such functionality may be added in a future version.
+(For instance, once we understand Sam Westrick's "scoped" tabs.)

 ## Documentation

-[The documentation in the two adoc files is currently for Version 8.5, so they need to be updated for Version 11.0 to document devices, styles (logical and "physical"), tokens (logical and "physical"), stylemaps, and tokenmaps.]
+[The documentation in the two adoc files is currently for Version 8.5, so they need to be updated for Version 11.0 to document devices, styles (logical and "physical"), tokens (logical and "physical"), stylemaps, and tokenmaps, and changes to the FORMATTING interface.]

 The following files are located in the doc directory:
 - doc/str-PrettyPrint.{adoc, html}, the interface documentation